 Welocalize offers content transformation services, especially translation and localization.
 Currently, they support more than 525 language combinations.

-From time to time, they have openings for freelance music lyrics transcribers that have native-level English fluency and can deliver 50 transcribed songs per week.
+From time to time, they have openings for freelance music lyrics transcribers who have native-level English fluency and can deliver 50 transcribed songs per week.

 Pay varies depending on the output and quality of transcripts.